tgroshon/maze-kata/README.md

 ## Appendix: Approach Walkthrough

-When I first read the problem, I decided to make a list of questions I needed to
+When I first read the kata, I decided to make a list of questions I needed to
 answer:

 1. Which cells are spaces?